Seribii1o1/ML_Financial_Fraud_Detection/README.md

 This problem often occurs in the detection of financial fraud.
 While we can assume that most transactions are credible, classifying every new sample as non-fraudulent (0) will miss every single fraudulent case.
 Within this project, we will take a look at a synthetic dataset of bank transactions to see which strategies we can take in order to successfully capture as many fraudulent transactions as possible, while also minimizing false positives.

-Within this project, you will be creating a comprehensive machine-learning pipeline that satisfies the patterned steps of a classic machine learning project.
-You will:
+I created a comprehensive machine-learning pipeline that satisfies the patterned steps of a classic machine learning project:

-● begin with hypothesis formulation through EDA,
+● hypothesis formulation through EDA

-● complete data cleaning & pre-processing,
+● data cleaning & pre-processing

-● and conclude with model generation and a report.
+● model generation and a report

-**Instructions**
+**Project Description**

-The following is a list of expected notebooks that should be included in your project:
+Notebooks:
 1. Initial EDA
 ○ Your project should begin with a notebook where you perform univariate, bivariate, and multivariate exploratory analysis.
 ○ Be sure to create relevant graphs that will help you formulate a hypothesis. ○ Keep in mind that we are not only interested in the relationships between our predictors and our target variable, but we are also interested in the